teadetime/pieScanner/index.md

-#### 3D-Scanner using Hobby Servos and an IR rangefinder
-Stella Stark and Nathan Faber
 ## Intro
 This project explores one possible way of making a 3d scanner or rather a 3d-scan from a given point.
 This project shows how this can be done with relatively few low-cost materials.
 The project uses an arduino, 2 hobby-size servos and one [IR rangefinder](https://www.pololu.com/product/1137) to measure distance.
 A scan will be made via a pan/tilt mechanism that allows the sensor to read a variety of different distances for different points within the range of the mechanism.